mairaj-02/Matrix_Calculator/README.md

 3. Run the application:

-    Copy the code in Main.py file into another ipynb notebook **Jupyter Notebook** and execute it.
+    Copy the code in Main.py file into another ipynb notebook in **Jupyter Notebook** environment and execute it.

 ### Usage